 \cite{alam2018staircase} and \cite{kinra2023comprehensive} reviewed studies with the focus on object detection and recognition. \cite{kinra2023comprehensive} performed a review on object recognition tailored to the needs of visually impaired individuals.
-This review examines state-of-the-art object detection and recognition techniques, focuses on standard datasets, and emphasizes on the latest advancements. \cite{alam2018staircase} reviewd studies specific for staircase detection systems, primarily designed to facilitate the navigation of visually impaired individuals.
-The goal of this review is to provide a comprehensive comparative analysis of these systems, considering their suitability and effectiveness.
+This review examines state-of-the-art object detection and recognition techniques, focuses on standard datasets, and emphasizes on the latest advancements. \cite{alam2018staircase} reviewed studies specific for staircase detection systems, primarily designed to facilitate the navigation of visually impaired individuals.
+The goal of this review is to provide a comprehensive comparative analysis of these systems considering their suitability and effectiveness.

-Other similar studies include a survey of inertial measurement units (IMUs) in assistive technologies for visually impaired people~\cite{reyes2021inertial}, a review of urban navigation for VIB people~\cite{el2021systematic}, a survey paper that reviewed assistive tools based on white canes~\cite{motta2018overview}, and review papers exploring smartphone-based navigation devices~\cite{tan2022exploration, budrionis2022smartphone, khan2021insight}. ~\cite{tan2022exploration} reviewed the multifaceted objectives in the domain of smartphone-based navigation devices.
-Their aims included providing a comprehensive overview of smartphone use among people with vision impairment, identifying research gaps for future exploration, and delving into the use of smartphones by individuals with vision impairment and the accessibility challenges they encounter.
-To the best of our knowledge, there is no survey paper on SLAM-based navigation systems for VIB people.
+Other similar studies include a survey of inertial measurement units (IMUs) in assistive technologies for visually impaired people~\cite{reyes2021inertial}, a review of urban navigation for BVI people~\cite{el2021systematic}, a survey paper that reviewed assistive tools based on white canes~\cite{motta2018overview}, and review papers exploring smartphone-based navigation devices~\cite{tan2022exploration, budrionis2022smartphone, khan2021insight}. ~\cite{tan2022exploration} reviewed the multifaceted objectives in the domain of smartphone-based navigation devices.
+They aimed to provide a comprehensive overview of smartphone use among people with vision impairment, identify research gaps for future exploration, and delve into the use of smartphones by individuals with vision impairment and the accessibility challenges they encounter.
+To the best of our knowledge, there is no survey paper on SLAM-based navigation systems for BVI people.
 Our study aims to bridge this gap in literature.